Materials Selection Policy

 Objectives in selection

-1. To collect materials of contemporary or timely significance.
-Selection is based on the particular wants and needs of the community.
+1. To collect materials of contemporary, timely, lasting, or cultural significance, with consideration for the wants and needs of the community.

 Goals in selection

-1. To stimulate thoughtful participation in the life of the family, the community, the country, and the world.
+1. To stimulate thoughtful community participation in the life of the family, the region, the country, and the world.

 2. To encourage maximum use of the collections by the greatest number of people.